miguelgrinberg/microblog-api/README.md

 1. Disable the AirPlay Receiver service.
 To do this, open the System Preferences, go to "Sharing" and uncheck "AirPlay Receiver".
-2. Move Microblog API to another port, for example 4000.
+2. Move Microblog API to another port:
-    - If you are running Microblog API with Docker, open *docker-compose.yml* and under ports, change the line that reads `- "5000:5000"` to `- "4000:5000"`.
+    - If you are running Microblog API with Docker, add a `MICROBLOG_API_PORT=4000` line to your *.env* file.
+Change the 4000 to your desired port number.
     - If you are running Microblog API with Python, start the server with the command `flask run --port=4000`.